-For the first time, Wagner College appeared on the Forbes 2013
+For the second year in a row, Wagner College appeared on the Forbes 2014

 Top Colleges list, produced in partnership with the Center for College